FAN: Fourier Analysis Networks: Experimental Details

 \subsection{Setup of Image Recognition}

-In image recognition tasks, we employ a simple CNN as the baseline model, which consists of four Convolutional Layers and two MLP Layers.
-We replace MLP with FAN in CNN, i.e. CNN with FAN, as the counterpart, ensuring that they have similar parameters.
+In image recognition tasks, we employ the CNN as the baseline model, which consists of four Convolutional Layers and two MLP Layers (It achieves a 0.37\% error rate on MNIST without augmentation, outperforming the SOTA CNN's 0.63\% \citep{SOTACNN}).
+We replace MLP with FAN in CNN, i.e., CNN with FAN, as the counterpart, ensuring that they have similar parameters.
 For each task, we use stochastic gradient descent with momentum (SGDM) as the optimizer, the learning rate is set to 0.01, and the training process runs for 100 epochs.